About

 - explain how elevation datasets can be automatically converted to terrains

-- reconstruct and manipulate terrains using with open-source libraries
+- reconstruct and manipulate terrains using open-source libraries

 - explain, analyse, and discuss how terrains can be useful in different applications related to built environment